-However, while some may think of London's as a 'typical' franchising model, the reality is far more nuanced.
-In the UK, while a privatised bus model currently dominates, the reality is that bus networks across the country are heavily subsidised.
+While some may think of London's as a 'typical' franchising model, the reality is far more nuanced.

+A privatised bus model may currently dominate in the UK, but in reality, bus networks across the country are heavily subsidised.
 Indeed, a poll of customers at a recent Trapeze user group indicated that around 10-20% of all routes were currently subsidised - a figure likely to rise as previously profitable routes become commercially unviable, forcing the authority to step in to sustain essential mobility.

-In some respects, it is arguable that any subsidised

-routes are essentially operated as 'mini franchiselike models'.
+In some respects, it is arguable that any subsidised routes are essentially operated as 'mini franchise-like models'.
 With hundreds of authorities subsidising routes across the UK, plus notable franchising examples in Scandinavia and elsewhere around the world, it is clear that there are many 'flavours' of franchising already in operation.

-But where the likes of London and Singapore are undoubtedly different, is in the scale of the infrastructure in place.
+But where the likes of London, NTA, and Singapore are undoubtedly different, is in the scale of the infrastructure in place.
 Not every city or region can have - or requires - such a set-up, but it is important consider the full array of options in order to identify the combination that is best suited the specific requirements.